-This post lists the top things to do in New York in February (updated for 2022), including free, nighttime, as well as family-friendly events and activities.
+This post lists the top things to do in New York in February,updated for 2023.

 Several of the items below are already included for free with the purchase of a tourist discount pass.

 For tips on the most popular activities in NYC, check out the following posts:

 - When is the Best Time to Visit NYC?

 - 3-Day NYC Itinerary

 All of February is Black History Month.
 There will be relevant events throughout the city, but the place where you will find the best events is in Harlem.

 If you want to move at your own pace, you can also use our GPS-enabled audio tour of Harlem at any time.